facebookresearch/vggsfm/README.md

 Once the dataset is downloaded and extracted, you'll need to specify its path in the ```IMC_DIR``` field in the ./cfgs/test.yaml configuration file or give it as an input such as ```python test.py IMC_DIR=YOUR/PATH```.

 Next, you'll need to download the model checkpoint of [v1.1](https://drive.google.com/file/d/1eSJDMj7tWsM2FzVZAiWYSpvm5bSUIZwq/view?usp=sharing) for testing or [v1.2](https://drive.google.com/file/d/1WEGN0RpDqynOnxI18hXlxzeQTqdX5lkA/view?usp=sharing) for demo.
+If you are interested in comparing different methods following the standard setting (as in our paper), v1.1 should be the one for fair comparison.
+If you want to apply our method for demo/downstream applications, it is quite likely v1.2 should be the better choice.

 After downloading the model checkpoint, specify its path in the ```resume_ckpt``` field in ./cfgs/test.yaml.